 Note: Want to know how you can do it?
 See our detailed guide on How to Make Your WordPress Login Page PCI Compliance.

-What Settings Come with LoginPress Pro Version?
+What Settings Come with the LoginPress Pro Version?

 LoginPress Pro unlocks other exciting features in the Settings section.